 This group was integral in assisting me with this.
 Use us as a knowledge resource from our own experience to improve your own outcome and put aside any anger you have to be clear in your thoughts.”

 This member’s experience is really encouraging that the culture is changing.

-However, we only have to look at recent cases that have successfully appealed in the High Court and those that are currently appealing to see that panels methodology on decision making is varied and not consistent. …
+However, we only have to look at recent cases that have successfully appealed in the High Court and those that are currently appealing to see that the panel’s methodology on decision-making is varied and not consistent.

 Please help support our work so that we can continue to Watch the NMC and show them where they can continue to improve:

 Sign the petition and keep sharing it – anyone can sign so get all those friends and family members https://www.change.org/p/raising-awareness-of-the-impact-of-nmc-hearings-on-the-profession